What is frontotemporal dementia? Bruce Willis' diagnosis, explained

 "Some people with frontotemporal dementia have dramatic changes in their personalities and become socially inappropriate, impulsive or emotionally indifferent, while others lose the ability to use language properly," Mayo Clinic says.

+"He won't be able to do many of the activies we all do in life," Agus said on "CBS Mornings" Friday.

+FTD is "not uncommon" and accounts for about 20% of dementia cases, he said, which is second only to Alzheimer's disease, making up about 50,000 to 60,000 cases a year.
+"But it's probably higher because it's under-diagnosed," Agus said.

-Johns Hopkins adds FTD affects men and women equally, and that symptoms typically start between the ages of 40 and 65.
+Johns Hopkins notes that FTD affects men and women equally, and that symptoms typically start between the ages of 40 and 65.

-It is the cause of about 10% to 20% of dementia cases, Mayo Clinic explains.
+About 1 in 8 cases is genetic, Agus said.
+For those without a genetic connection looking to reduce their risk, Agus stressed the importance of keeping your brain active.

+"Do things that make you uncomfortable ... don't just sit back and relax," he suggests.
+"The more you're engaged, the more we can prevent it.
+Although, in general, it will just delay it, it won't actually stop it from happening."

-In March, Willis' family announced the actor's previous diagnosis, which caused him to step away from his career at the age of 67.
+In March, Willis' family announced the actor's previous diagnosis of aphasia, which caused him to step away from his career at the age of 67.

 "This is a really challenging time for our family and we are so appreciative of your continued love, compassion and support," Willis' family said in a statement at the time.
 "We are moving through this as a strong family unit, and wanted to bring his fans in because we know how much he means to you, as you do to him."